 The man in front of me greatly resembled that leopard; beautiful, charming, and regal in nature.
 Even the little beauty mark next to his right eye served to make him look even more charming than he already was.
 Any other woman would blush when faced with a man like this, but I just about hurled several insults upon seeing him before I caught myself.
 This man is the king, Blanche’s father, and also my husband.
 Sabelian Friedkin.
 A man who is my sworn enemy.

 All the maids and the servants bowed in his presence.
 I, too, needed to greet him properly, but there was something more important I had to take care of first.
 “Are you hurt anywhere, Blanche?”
 I quickly helped Blanche back to her feet while listening to Sabelian’s voice behind me.

 Before I could get a word out, his icey voice cut me off.
 Sabelian viewed his daughter as one might a stranger.
 His gaze was… indifferent, devoid of any compassion or worry.
 I didn’t understand how a parent could look at their own child that way.
 Especially a child as beautiful as Blanche.

 But Blanche didn’t even cry.
 She calmly corrected her posture before properly greeting the king.
 “My apologies, Father.
-I’m sorry you had to bear witness to this, Miss Abigail.”
+I’m sorry you had to bear witness to this, Lady Abigail.”

 Wait, why are you apologizing?
 All you did was fall down… And that’s when I noticed something wrong.
 “Blanche, are you all right?”
 I carefully held her right arm in my hand, which caused the girl to flinch in pain.
 Ah, it’s as I feared… No wonder she was babying her right side, she must have injured herself earlier when she fell.
 “You’ve injured your wrist…”